LeidenCBC/leidencbc.github.io/README.md

 ### Get the code
 Clone the repository (https://github.com/LeidenCBC/leidencbc.github.io.git) to your local drive.
 In case you are not familiar with git an easy way is using the [Github Desktop](https://desktop.github.com/).

-Once you have cloned the repository, check out the *develop* branch or create your own temporary feature branch.
+Once you have cloned the repository, create your own temporary feature/update branch.
 This is where you make your edits.
-Once you have made your edits you can push them to that branch and create a pull request to the master branch for publishing the changes to the website (see below).
+Once you have made your edits you can push them to that branch.
+You must create a pull request to the master branch for publishing the changes to the website (see below) that needs to be reviewed by at least one other team member.

 ### Install Jekyll
 If you have Ruby on your machine, just install Jekyll: